stripe/react-stripe-js/CONTRIBUTING.md

-# Contributing to `react-stripe-elements`
+# Contributing to React Stripe

-Thanks for contributing to react-stripe-elements!
+Thanks for contributing to React Stripe!

 ## Issues

-`@stripe/react-stripe` is a thin wrapper around [Stripe.js] and [Stripe Elements][elements] for React.
-Please only file issues here that you believe represent bugs with @stripe/react-stripe, not Stripe.js itself.
+React Stripe is a thin wrapper around [Stripe.js] and [Stripe Elements][elements] for React.
+Please only file issues here that you believe represent bugs with React Stripe, not Stripe.js itself.

 If you're having general trouble with Stripe.js or your Stripe integration, please reach out to us using the form at <https://support.stripe.com/email> or come chat with us at #stripe on freenode.
 We're very proud of our level of service, and we're more than happy to help you out with your integration.

-If you've found a bug in `@stripe/react-stripe`, please [let us know][issue]!
+If you've found a bug in React Stripe, please [let us know][issue]!
 You may also want to check out our [issue template][issue-template].

 ## API review